 It may sound cliche, but there is a lot of truth in the expression, "You are what you eat."
 High performing athletes need to make sure they get a balanced diet.
 Throughout basketball season players are reminded that one of the most important things they can do to prepare to play well is ensure they eat well.
 Want ideas for healthy food choices?
 We've done the legwork for you and put together a document on the best foods for growing athletes to help guide better food choices.

-This dynamic and fun 8-week program runs September - November and is devoted to teaching and enhancing skills for beginner to advanced players, while building the foundation for the tenets of the triple threat -- PASS, DRIBBLE and SHOOT.
+Registration is now open for our dynamic and fun 8-week Fall Skills program.
+Starting September 15 and running until November 10, the TTT skills program is devoted to teaching and enhancing skills for beginner to advanced players and building the foundation for the tenets of the triple threat -- PASS, DRIBBLE and SHOOT.
 Combining defensive skills and game play, children become not only better players, but better teammates and overall athletes in the process.
 Lead by a team of dedicated coaches, parent volunteers and educators in a safe and engaging environment, participation in this program is a prerequisite for TTT Rep team tryouts for players in Novice, Atom and Major Atom divisions.

 The safety of all players is paramount to our basketball club.
 If your child sustains a head injury of any kind during a game, OBA may require that they produce a doctor's note confirming they have cleared all concussion protocol before they can be cleared for play.
 Find out why it is essential for all players, coaches and families to follow these guidelines.